kjlubick/L-Puzzle_Solver/for3dPrinting/README.md

 This printed fine on an Ultimaker 2 at high settings (.6mm layer height, .25mm nozzle).
 Be sure to use glue for better adhesion on the box and board, if applicable.

-I've linked the above models to tinkercad for more fine-grain editing.
+I've linked the above models to their TinkerCAD sources for more fine-grain editing.

 ## How to play with the pieces